UKCloud/documentation/articles/azure/azs-how-create-vm-portal.md

 ---
-title: How to create a virtual machine using the UKCloud Azure Stack portal | UKCloud Ltd
+title: How to create a virtual machine using the UKCloud Azure Stack Hub portal | UKCloud Ltd
 description: Create a virtual machine in UKCloud for Microsoft Azure
 services: azure-stack
 author: Sue Highmoor